posit-dev/positron/test/smoke/README.md

 - General test dir: `test/smoke/src/areas`
 - Positron test dir: `test/smoke/src/areas/positron`

-For instance, the smoke tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`
+For instance, the e2e tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`

 ### Test Helpers Location

 - General helpers dir: `test/automation/src`
 - Positron helpers dir: `test/automation/src/positron`

 For each area under test, there is typically a companion class that assists with locating and interacting with elements (similar to POM pattern).
-For instance, the smoke tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`
+For instance, the e2e tests for the help pane are at `test/smoke/src/areas/positron/help/help.test.ts`

 ### Test Template